TimBrunsmo/claude-safe/README.md

 - Access browser data and cookies
 - Read/modify any file your user can access

-**This is not theoretical.** Supply chain attacks on npm packages happen regularly, and the risk grows as dependencies multiply.
+**This is not theoretical.** Supply chain attacks on npm packages happen regularly.

-## The Solution
+## How it works

-`claude-safe` runs Claude Code inside an isolated Docker container:
+`claude-safe` runs Claude inside a Docker container that can only access your current folder:

 ```
 ┌─────────────────────────────────────────┐